-Exhibit A: Project plans, eight sheets, prepared by Robert Goldspink Architect, dated revised Project plans, three sheets, prepared by Robert DeWitt, dated reissued 11/10/08 Project plan, one sheet, prepared by Donald Urfer, dated 2/2/07.
-Project plans, four sheets, prepared by Dunbar and Craig, dated revised 11/29/07.

-This permit authorizes the construction of a three story Single Family Dwelling with a nonhabitable first floor to comply with FEMA regulations.
-Prior to exercising any rights granted by this permit including, without limitation, any construction or site disturbance, the applicant/owner shall:

-- A. Sign, date, and return to the Planning Department one copy of the approval to indicate acceptance and agreement with the conditions thereof. - B. Obtain a Building Permit from the Santa Cruz County Building Official. - 1.
-Any outstanding balance due to the Planning Department must be paid prior to making a Building Permit application.
-Applications for Building Permits will not be accepted or processed while there is an outstanding balance due. - C. Obtain a Grading Permit from the Santa Cruz County Building Official. - D. The owner shall execute the attached WAIVER, INDEMNIFICATION, SECURITY, AND INSURANCE AGREEMENT with the County (see Attachment 1 to the conditions of approval) and meet all requirements therein.
+- Exhibit A: Project plans, three sheets, prepared by Thatcher and Thompson, dated 8/11/08.
+Landscape plan, one sheet, prepared by Ellen Cooper, dated 7/25/08.
+Project plans, ten sheets, prepared by Mesti Miller, dated 03/13/09.
+Project plans, three sheets, prepared by Robert L. Dewitt, dated 4/17/09.
+Topographic map, one sheet, prepared by Bowman & Williams, dated 4/07. - I. This permit authorizes the construction of a Single Family Dwelling.
+Prior to exercising any rights granted by this permit including, without limitation, any construction or site disturbance, the applicant/owner shall: - A. Sign, date, and return to the Planning Department one copy of the approval to indicate acceptance and agreement with the conditions thereof. - B. Obtain a Building Permit from the Santa Cruz County Building Official. - C. Obtain a Grading Permit from the Santa Cruz County Building Official. - D. The owner shall execute the attached WAIVER, INDEMNIFICATION, SECURITY, AND INSURANCE AGREEMENT with the County (see Attachment 1 to the conditions of approval) and meet all requirements therein.
 This agreement will require the applicant/owner to obtain and maintain Comprehensive Personal Liability (or equivalent) or Owner's Landlord and Tenant Liability Insurance coverage (as appropriate) of \$1,000,000 plus an additional \$1,000,000 of excess coverage per single-family dwelling.
 Proof of insurance shall be provided. - II.
 Prior to issuance of a Building Permit the applicant/owner shall: - A. Submit proof that these conditions have been recorded in the official records of the County of Santa Cruz (Office of the County Recorder). - B. Submit final architectural plans for review and approval by the Planning Department.
 The final plans shall be in substantial compliance with the plans marked Exhibit "A" on file with the Planning Department.
 Any changes from the approved Exhibit "A" for this development permit on the plans submitted for the Building Permit must be clearly called out and labeled by standard architectural methods to indicate such changes.
 Any changes that are not properly called out and labeled will not be authorized by any Building Permit that is issued for the proposed development.
-The final plans shall include the following additional information:

-1. Identify finish and color of exterior materials and roof covering for approval by the Zoning Administrator and Urban Designer for visual compatibility with the coastal bluff environment.
-Colors shall be earth tone.
+The final plans shall include the following additional information: - Identify finish and color of exterior materials and roof covering for approval by the Zoning Administrator and Urban Designer for visual compatibility with the coastal bluff environment.
+Colors shall be earth tone in the range of light brown to dark green.
 This color board must be in 8.5" x 11" format.